2019 - Introduction

 Arrests – Information is provided by our NSPIS Custody system and provides details all those arrested by;

 Stop and Search – This table provides of individuals who have been stopped and searched details based on;

 - Location of search

-Victims of Crime – information is provided for all types of offence, with victims of Domestic Abuse and Hate related crimes also provided as separate discrete datasets.
+Victims of Crime – Information is provided for all types of offence, with victims of Domestic Abuse and Hate related crimes and incidents are also provided as separate discrete datasets.
 The information has been disaggregated by;

 - Geography where offence occurred